 V. Director Common Stock Ownership and Compensation

 To encourage directors to have a direct and significant investment in shares of common stock of the Company, each year directors who are not employees are awarded an annual equity grant in the form of deferred stock units that are placed in a deferred stock unit account.
 The annual equity grant vests on the one year anniversary of the grant date.
 The annual equity grant that is deferred is paid out in the form of shares of common stock as specified by the director on (A) the earlier of (i) the beginning of a specified calendar year after the vesting date or (ii) termination of his or her service on the Board, or (B) the vesting date.
 Each director may also elect to defer payment of all or a portion of his or her annual cash retainer and other annual committee retainer fees into a deferred stock unit account.
-These elective stock units are paid at the conclusion of his or her service on the Board or earlier as specified by the director.
+These elective stock units are paid at the conclusion of his or her service on the Board or at the beginning of a specified calendar year as specified by the director.
 Directors also may elect to defer to a later year all or a portion of their remaining annual cash retainer and any other fees payable for their service on the Board into alternative investment options similar to the options available under the Company’s Savings Excess Plan.

 All directors are required to own common stock of the Company in an amount equal to five times the annual cash retainer, with such ownership to be achieved within five years of the director’s election to the Board.
 Deferred stock units and Company stock owned outright by the director will count towards that requirement.

 The Compensation Committee reviews and recommends to the Board non-employee director compensation in accordance with the policies and principles set forth in its charter and as required by applicable listing standards of the NYSE.
 The Compensation Committee consults with outside advisors to design a compensation package that is appropriate for attracting quality individuals to serve on the Board.